DrPaulBrewer/html5csv/README.md

 Jupyter is more mainstream than coding at a lower, more detailed level in Javascript.

 From time to time I'll get some email about current applications.
 One company used this code to help manage commercial buildings.
-They combined it with some other software to be able to see charts and then get the .csv data files.
-Another company had used the random table generator to run their computerized kiosk games in a small casino in Asia.
+This code enabled them to see charts and then get the .csv data files from another web-based system.
+Another company had used the random table generator herein to run their computerized kiosk games in a small casino in Asia.
 Feel free to let me know if you have come up with a unique or unexpected application.

 ## Help wanted